tony-cruise/tony-cruise.github.io/CGPNES-CH02.md

-# Classic Game Programming On The NES - Chapter Two - Getting setup
+# Classic Game Programming On The NES - Chapter 2 - Getting setup

 This chapter covers